Accessibility Statement

 Preparation of this accessibility statement

-This website was last tested on 16/09/2020.
-The test was carried out by our internal Web Development Team by running a W3C recommended tool called “code sniffer” testing each web template used across all our websites listed in the policy.
+This website was last tested on 26/09/2024.
+The test was carried out by our internal Web Development Team by running SiteSort by Powermapper to produce accessibility compliance reports for all websites listed in the policy.
 Errors found were actioned and resolved by the same internal Web Development Team unless stated under non-compliance.

 The W3C markup validation service was used on each template across all websites listed in the policy.